hpides/End-to-end-ML-System-Benchmark/README.md

 umlaut-cli <db_file>
 ```

-To read through the measurements from the *hello_world.db* database, we insert the *db_file* name in the command.
+To read through the measurements from the *sample_db_file.db* database, we insert the *db_file* name in the command.

 ```
+cd pipelines/github_example
-umlaut-cli hello_world.db
+umlaut-cli sample_db_file.db
 ```

 For detailed descriptions of all avaiable arguments and flags, call the *help* command for *umlaut-cli*.